cicakhq/potato/README.md

     to add support for other sites
   - Email notifications sent to users after being mentioned or when they receive private messages if the user didn't read the messages
+  - Group-based permission system (the user interface for this is not complete yet)
+  - Message search based on Apache Solr
+  - Private messages are implemented as a special channel, giving the private chats identical functionality as the main channels
   - API that allows for writing external clients

 # How to install